 So… my good intentions of blogging have fallen by the wayside, though for valid reason lately.
-It’s partly because I quite enjoy silence on occasion and partly because I finally decided to apply for the MA I discovered last year.
-A course which encourages a balance between theory and practice (i.e. perfect for me) and I hesitated on thanks to my social survival mammoth overriding the more reliable gut instinct.
+I finally decided to apply for the MA I discovered last year.
+A fashion course that encourages a balance between theory and practice (i.e. perfect for me) and I hesitated on thanks to my social survival mammoth overriding the more reliable gut instinct.

-Last month I was fortunate enough to get an interview for the aforementioned MA and a week later, offered a place.
-This part is an aside because what I’m actually sharing today is the week-long project I completed for the interview.
-Something different from most of my previous work and bizarrely, falls in line with where my perspective has shifted – a more encompassing approach, which extends beyond what is generally considered fashion practice.
+Last month I was fortunate enough to get an interview for the MA and a week later, offered a place.
+This part is an exciting aside because what I’m actually sharing today is the week-long project I completed for the interview.
+Something different from most of my previous work and bizarrely falls in line with where my perspective has shifted – a more encompassing approach, which extends beyond what is generally considered fashion practice.

 The task was to produce a response to Archiving the Future, an essay by Pil and Galia Kollectiv.
 It took me a few times to even vaguely understand all the ideas, followed by a lot of highlighting, scribbling, and general regression into school-time revision mode.
 It’s probably easier to follow the rest of this explanation after reading the essay, but the essence is about authorship and collecting.